 77. Honey never spoils and will be safe to eat for a very long time.
-Protected from moisture, honey remains edible for thousands of years.
+If honey is stored properly and protected from moisture, honey remains edible for thousands of years.

 78. Fermented honey is used to make Mead – the oldest fermented beverage in the world.